• Home

 Champagne for celebration.
 Photo credit: Myriam Zilles from Unsplash

 Have you ever wondered why some artists have collectors like celebrities have fans?
 It is often because they have learned how to treat their art buyers.
-They practice the art of customer service.
-In this article I share a personal experience and the importance of customer relations when selling art.
-This article is about how smart artists treat their art buyers like … [Read more...]
+Do you secretly wish it was the same for you?
+The solution is very simple.
+These artists practice the art of "customer service".
+For some artists it comes naturally.
+For others it's a lesson that they have learned to … [Read more...]

 By Renee Phillips 6 Comments